chromedp/docker-headless-shell/README.md

-The [headless-shell][headless-shell] project provides a Docker image, [`chromedp/headless-shell`][docker-headless-shell], containing a pre-built version of Chrome's `headless_shell` -- a slimmed down version of Chrome that is useful for driving, profiling, or testing web pages.
+The [headless-shell][headless-shell] project provides a Docker image, [`chromedp/headless-shell`][docker-headless-shell], containing a pre-built version of Chrome's `headless-shell` -- a slimmed down version of Chrome that is useful for driving, profiling, or testing web pages.

 Notably, this Docker image has been created expressly for the Go [`chromedp` package][chromedp], which provides a simple and easy to use API for driving browsers compatible with the [Chrome Debugging Protocol][devtools-protocol].

-The version of `headless_shell` contained in this Docker image has been modified from the original Chromium source tree, to report the same user agent as Chrome, and has had other minor modifications made to it in order make it better suited for use in an embedded context.
+The version of `headless-shell` contained in this Docker image has been modified from the original Chromium source tree, to report the same user agent as Chrome, and has had other minor modifications made to it in order make it better suited for use in an embedded context.